pyserial/pyserial/documentation/appendix.rst

     in :ref:`miniterm` is a simple test.
 When the characters are displayed on the screen, then at least RX and TX work (they still could be swapped though).

+    There is also a ``spy:://`` URL handler.
+It prints all calls (read/write, control lines) to the serial port to a file or stderr.
+See :ref:`spy` for details.

 FAQ